qiita-spots/qiita/qiita_pet/support_files/doc/source/redbiom/redbiom.rst

 Contexts
 """""""""

-Processing and bioinformatic techniques can cause inherent biases in datasets, and so in Qiita and redbiom processed samples are partitioned into contexts representing these different methods.
+Processing and bioinformatic techniques can cause inherent biases in datasets.
+Therefore, within Qiita and redbiom processed samples are partitioned into contexts representing these different methods.
 The protocol used to obtain samples and extract data may cause biases but, within any one context, data is expected to have the same biases and so be comparable.
 When retrieving data found in a redbiom search a context must be specified so ensuring the retrieved data is comparable.

 Ultimately a context represents a processing pipeline, so if you are unfamiliar with the methods and processes used in such pipelines it may be worth reading this section:

 .. toctree::
     :maxdepth: 1

     understanding-contexts.rst

-If you already have a decent understanding of sequencing and processing microbial genomic data then please proceed to the next section.
+If you already have a decent understanding of sequencing and processing microbial genomics data then please proceed to the next section.

 Commands to retrieve data
 """"""""""""""""""""""""""